 Getting a new phone or new computer - Before you upgrade your iPhone or computer, if you have important text messages that you don’t want to risk losing should something go wrong during the upgrade, many people like to export messages to Google Drive.
 This ensures that, in the event that they were to lose data during either an iOS or macOS upgrade, that copies of their texts and photo attachments are safe and sound.

 Not enough space on iPhone - Text messages, iMessages, and photo attachments can take up a lot of room on one’s iPhone or iPad. iOS users that need to free up space on their device often like to save text messages as a PDF and then copy the text messages to Google Drive.
 They can then delete the text messages from their iPhone or iPad and free up space on the device itself, all the while knowing that copies of their important text messages are stored safely in the cloud in their Google Drive account.

 How to Save iPhone Text Messages to Google Drive

-Follow these specific steps to save text messages to Google Drive
+Follow these specific steps to save iPhone text messages to Google Drive

-- Back up an iPhone on your computer.
+- Back up your iPhone on your computer.

-- Select a contact with text messages you need to save to Google Drive.
+- Select a contact with text messages you want to save to Google Drive.